88-degrees/Book-of-Changes/appendix02s1.md

 1. 'You look at me till your (lower) jaw hangs down:' -- (the subject of the line) is thus shown unfit to be thought noble.

-2. 'The evil of advance by the subject of the second SIX, (divided),' is owing to his leaving in his movements his proper associates.
+2. 'The evil of advance by the subject of the second `SIX`, (divided),' is owing to his leaving in his movements his proper associates.

 3. 'For ten years let him not take any action:' -- his course is greatly opposed (to what is right).